Antfield-Creations/fafa-vae/journal/README.md

 I tried using the PixelCNN implementation from tensorflow-probability, but it doesn't implement the necessary methods to allow saving and loading the model.
 So the implementation, could be said, is purely academic unfortunately.

+Maybe I've been on a wild goose chase with the PixelCNN, perhaps as I was with the "standard" VAE.

 ## 2022-07-14
 A large hurdle is out of the way - I refactored the PixelCNN implementation for this pipeline to work with "stacks" (or